cien-ben/meteor-chartjs/README.md

 * Meteor
 * NPM
-* Meteorite

 ## How do I install this?

-1. Install Meteorite `npm install -g meteorite`
-2. Create Your project `mrt create mynewapp`
-3. Add chartjs `mrt add chartjs`
+1. Add chartjs `meteor add chartjs`

 ## References